spaceC00kie/keep-my-plants-alive/README.md

 To use Keep My Plants Alive, follow these steps:

-1. Clone or download this repository.
+1. Clone or Download the Repository: Use the "git clone" command or download the zip file of this repository to your local system.
-2. Install the dependencies listed in the package.json file.
+2. Install Dependencies: Navigate to the project directory and run "npm install" to install all the necessary dependencies mentioned in the package.json file.
-3. Connect the moisture sensors to the raspberry pi.
+3. Set Up the Hardware: Connect the moisture sensors to your Raspberry Pi.
+Make sure the connections are secure and correct.
-4. Run the Express API and the React app.
+4. Run the Application: Start the Express API and the React app.
+You can do this by running "npm start" in the respective directories of the Express API and the React app.

 ## Troubleshooting

-If you encounter any issues while using Keep My Plants Alive, try the following solutions:
+If you run into any issues while using Keep My Plants Alive, consider the following solutions:

-- Make sure the moisture sensors are properly connected to the raspberry pi.
+- Check the Sensor Connections: Ensure that the moisture sensors are correctly and securely connected to the Raspberry Pi.
-- Check that the Express API and the React app are running.
+- Verify the API and App Status: Ensure that both the Express API and the React app are running without errors.
-- If the gauges are not displaying accurate readings, try recalibrating the sensors.
+- Recalibrate the Sensors: If the gauges are not showing accurate readings, you may need to recalibrate the sensors.

-## License

-Keep My Plants Alive is licensed under the AGPL v3 license.
-This means that you are free to use and modify the code as long as you make any changes available to the public.
-For more information, see the LICENSE file.

 ## Credits

-Keep My Plants Alive was created by me, [spaceC00kie](https://github.com/spaceC00kie).
+Keep My Plants Alive was developed by [spaceC00kie](https://github.com/spaceC00kie).
 Thanks to [Martin36](https://github.com/Martin36) for the [React component](https://github.com/Martin36/react-gauge-chart) that helped make this app possible.